-Hazard Comments Likelihood Consequences Risk Regulations are not implemented at either State or Federal level.
-Regulations are required for reduced emissions completions, compressor emissions and pneumatic controllers Regulations are not fully complied with This may have the effect of allowing increased emissions Monitoring of regulatory compliance is not undertaken or is inadequate Monitoring by a regulatory authority may not occur because of lack of resources.
-Monitoring of both baseline emissions and emissions during production is not undertaken Monitoring emissions is one means for assuring compliance and also to possibly detect "super emitters" Low production performance means emission performance is not achieved Wells that have low ultimate gas recovery can give rise to higher emission rates.
-Such wells may also be uneconomical Failure of plant or equipment occurs during the lifetime of the well Consequences can range from a minor to a catastrophic release of gas for a relatively short period over the life of a well
+Hazard Comments Likelihood Consequences Risk

+Regulations are not Regulations are required for

+implemented at reduced emissions

+either State or completions, compressor

+Federal level. emissions and pneumatic

+controllers

+Regulations are not This may have the effect of

+fully complied with allowing increased

+emissions

+Monitoring of Monitoring by a regulatory

+regulatory authority may not occur

+compliance is not because of lack of

+undertaken or is resources.

+inadequate

+Monitoring of both Monitoring emissions is one

+baseline emissions means for assuring

+and emissions compliance and also to

+during production possibly detect "super

+is not undertaken emitters"

+Low production Wells that have low

+performance ultimate gas recovery can

+means emission give rise to higher emission

+performance is not rates.
+Such wells may also

+achieved be uneconomical

+Failure of plant or Consequences can range

+equipment occurs from a minor to a

+during the lifetime catastrophic release of gas

+of the well for a relatively short period

+over the life of a well